 DenseNet201 utilizes the densified network, which provides easy-to-train and parametrically high-impact models due to the fact that features can be reused by different layers, increasing the diversity of the input of the next layer and improving performance.
-DenseNet201 has worked on various datasets such as CIFAR-100 (Canadian Institute for Advanced Research, Canada) and ImageNet (ImageNet Large Scale Visual Recognition Challenge, United States) with effective performances.
-DenseNet201 consists of 201 layers with 20 million parameters.18
+DenseNet201 has worked on various datasets such as CIFAR-100 and ImageNet with effective performances.
+DenseNet201 consists of 201 layers with 20 million parameters.
+26